BHM-Bob/BA_PY/README.md

 1. pro_bar_data: func to calcu bar data as mean value and SE value
 2. sort_df_factors: func
 3. plot_bar: func to create a stack bar plot with hue style
+4. get_df_data: func to make extracting data from dataFrame more easily based on df.loc
-4. plot_positional_hue: wrapper to create a pos-y plot with hue style
+5. plot_positional_hue: wrapper to create a pos-y plot with hue style

 ##### web